A day in the life of a supply teacher in London

 3.30pm – Home time

-If you have been set admin and marking, now is the time to do it.
+If you have been set admin and marking, now is the time to do it before you leave school for the day as a secondary teacher.
 Check in with senior leadership team if you’re likely to be needed tomorrow or for a few days.
 Let them know how

 things went, and any issues that may have arisen – or huge successes you’ve had!
 If you are back tomorrow, spend some time looking over the lesson plans so you don’t stress overnight.
 It’s always worth being organised, as it makes the day go much easier second time around.
 Then head home and relax for the evening, or enjoy some of the amazing entertainment and sights London has to offer.